 Our theory for no sidewall experiments indicates that acceleration not due to rising flux, if present at some time, must also necessarily be present at all later times during the experiment.
 As the front only accelerated at early times during these experiments, we concluded that this was in fact due to changing flux, and so this must also be the case for similar experiments with additional viscous drag from sidewalls.
 Thus, all instances of the front accelerating are ascribed to a known artefact of our experimental setup.

 Although we consider the procedure perfectly reasonable, it does lead to an error of at least 1 second on the time origin used for the whole experiment, and sometimes as much as 10.
 Also, the shelf was not usually thickest at the weir itself, but a few cm beyond it.
 Upstream of here, bending moments were likely having a significant impact upon the flow.
 As such forces are outside our model, they lead to the model only becoming valid for regions downstream of the point of maximum thickness.
 This leads to the conclusion that all position measurements should be relative to the point where bending moments become insignificant.
-Of course, the location of this point has an error of about 1cm (though for very thick shelves, it may be much more).
+Of course, the location of this point has an error of about 1 cm (though for very thick shelves, it may be much more).
 For consistency, though, we would also need to subtract the time required to fill up the section of the profile behind this point.
 For simplicity, we did neither, believing the effects to be roughly comparable and fairly small in any case.
 Experiments where this was not so are excluded from our analysis (though we show the data anyway).